rodrigojv/dcheroes/README.md

 A public GraphQL API for DC Heroes and Characters.

-Inspired mainly by [SWAPI](https://github.com/graphql/swapi-graphql), the Star Wars GraphQL public API.
+Inspired by [SWAPI](https://github.com/graphql/swapi-graphql), the Star Wars GraphQL public API.
 Aimed to be used in teaching/educational settings.

 ## Install